dmitriisem/PaylocityBugChallenge/README.md

 ![Preview](/images/Bug3.gif)

 * * *
 ### Bug 4.
-UI doesn't show an error when trying to add a negative or non-integer number in the "Dependants" field
+No error message when trying to add a negative or non-integer number in the "Dependants" field
 * * *
 **Priority:** Medium